newsdev/ai2html/examples.md

 ## Rotated and sheared HTML labels

 By default, **ai2html** will now output rotated and sheared labels as HTML while preserving the original transformation using CSS transform matrices.
-This works reasonable well for rotated and sheared text.
+This works reasonably well for rotated and sheared text.

 {% include rotated.html %}